troclaux/notes/solid_principles.md

 > high-level modules should not depend on low-level modules. both should depend on abstractions

+- high-level modules:
+  - contain the main business logic/rules of the application
+  - define abstract operations that are implemented by low-level modules
+  - example: `Switch` class that controls devices
+- low-level modules:
+  - handle detailed/specific operations
+  - implement the abstract operations defined by high-level modules
+  - example: `LightBulb` or `Fan` classes that perform specific device operations
+- abstractions:
+  - simplification of complex operations by focusing on essential features while hiding unnecessary details
+  - example: `Switchable` interface that defines what any switchable device must do

 - abstractions should not depend on details.
 Details should depend on abstractions
 - high-level modules should not depend on low-level modules.
 Both should depend on abstractions
+- why is it called dependency inversion?
+  - normally the high-level module directly depends on the low-level module to achieve its functionality
+  - the inversion refers to changing this so that the low-level module doesn't directly impact the high-level module
+    - instead, both high-level and low-level modules depend on abstractions

 bad example: `Switch` directly depends on the concrete `LightBulb` class.
 Changing `LightBulb` or using a different bulb type would require modifying `Switch`